 The Big No-No

-I’m a total advocate of Insta stories and posting in a timely way and use it highly myself but when it comes to events with a big tradition and emotional element (ie weddings) always allow that timelapse and always allow the guests who are there in the moment to enjoy what they will experience before you go and post it, always checking first that they are happy that you post from their wedding, whether it’s people or design details.
+I’m a total advocate of using “in the moment” Insta stories as one part of the strategy for social media for wedding venues and I use it highly myself as a consultant and trainer.
+But when it comes to events with a big tradition and emotional element (ie weddings) always allow that timelapse.
+Always allow the guests who are there in the moment to enjoy what they will experience before you post it.
+Remember to check first that your couple is happy that you post from their wedding.
+Whether it’s people or design details.

 - Make it fun and make it social

 - Keep showing up and being consistent – people are looking even when you think they are not